1 Peter 4:7

 It is not always easy to control ourselves when we are tempted or when we are angry but this is what God wants us to do.
 The more we read and study God’s word we can learn the things that please Him.
 So don’t just let yourself run wild!
 Put a leash on yourself and exercise self-control!

 - object lesson on self control

 - object lessons on self control

 - Bible Lessons on Self Control

-- oject lessons and arts and crafts on self control
+- biblical lessons on self control

-- bible object lessons about self control
+- bible lesson on self control